Chart Color Schemes

 Infrastructure

-Uralla has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Uralla has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely to impact this region.
-Key projects are Deeargee Solar And Battery Project, New England Solar Farm, Social Housing Development Initiative - Armidale, and Armidale Regional Local Housing Strategy.
-Below is a list of those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified two major projects that may impact this region: Deeargee Solar And Battery Project (commencing 2023) and New England Solar Farm (scheduled for completion by 2025).
+Other notable initiatives include Social Housing Development Initiative - Armidale (started in Q1 2022) and Armidale Regional Local Housing Strategy (expected to finish in late 2024).

 Professional plan users can use the search below to filter and access additional projects.